formester/formester-site/content/blog/web-forms-the-optimum-way-to-revolutionize-your-business.md

 Web Forms, as the name itself suggests, are web based and so are the data storage & analysis systems associated with them.
 Not only do they make obtaining the information easy, but also help in storing & analysing it in a more organized and efficient manner.

-Quoting HubSpot’s 2022 marketing statistics – “28% of marketers say the right form fields help improve lead scoring, which means more qualified leads.”
+Quoting [HubSpot’s 2022 marketing statistics](https://www.hubspot.com/marketing-statistics) – ***“28% of marketers say the right form fields help improve lead scoring, which means more qualified leads.”***

 ![109 Online Form Abandonment Statistics: 2023 Data, Trends & Impact -  Financesonline.com](https://lh6.googleusercontent.com/JadVbn8wYq0o0SOsAwScqcmOfaN__ePQoTRjzAYxpnIhNJ9JXXzIStTUbO2ccUGKiPx8mSt7caC_8eDqNp9PlyFauUXghsltq8GGBTVaOkjuAFCSgGiETwBu_ed_rtVOSbWrCV2SehH3AxFFlQnmxOc)

 They are a paper-free and economic solution for gathering, storing and analysing user/client data making them sustainable both for the economy & the ecology.
 (Well, kind of a threat to Dunder-Mifflin!)

+Since it’s all web based, **tracking and accessing any updates and change**s becomes **real-time** and **synchronized**.
+Not only does **capturing information become easy**, but so does **validating**, **authenticating** and **integrating** it with the **crucial business systems**.
+The business processes, in general become streamlined and lead to **improved & accelerated customer service & satisfaction**, **feasible operational costs and reduced cycle times,** mutually benefiting the business and its client.

-As the information entered by the user directly gets stored on the server, the errors caused due to manual data entry and its associated transmission, become almost negligible.
-The information obtained therefore, is based on accurate and reliable analysis and can be used for making well-informed and largely unambiguous business decisions.
+As the information entered by the user directly gets stored on the server, the **errors** caused due to manual data entry and its associated transmission, become almost **negligible**. ***The information obtained therefore, is based on accurate and reliable analysis and can be used for making well-informed and largely unambiguous business decisions.***

 ![](https://lh4.googleusercontent.com/0-TUgzunr9PW81ZPm76j3s4J3cTEa4h6VCMQHyFE6OuZikSLJs9En2YM63uxrfAQFO6YYmBPL0MiQ3VJZDYAE96M_aYy_Qjbq5Zg1L0zUG6XCjWJJcaL7igMnf56XOho76e3TvGxhFd8ypeNHOvhnTM)